Skip to main content

 There are three different ways that you can add the Tracking Code to Wordpress.

-1. The Deadline Funnel WordPress plugin - This offers the simplest way to incorporate Deadline Funnel into your Wordpress pages.
+1. WPCode plugin - This offers the simplest way to incorporate Deadline Funnel into your Wordpress pages.

 2. Manually add the Deadline Funnel Tracking Code to your Wordpress pages.